bryan-at-looker/embed-sdk-sko-markdown/section6.md

 }
 ```

 You'll also need to update the first line of the `embedSdkInit` function.
-Replace line XX with below
+Replace `function embedSdkInit` with the below code:

 ```js
 function embedSdkInit ( dashboard_id: any ) {
 ```

-At the top of the file, replace line XX with
+At the top of the file, replace `document.addEventListener` with:

 ```js
 document.addEventListener('DOMContentLoaded', ()=>embedSdkInit(dashboard_id))
 ```

+Now include this function within the `setupDashboard` const:

+`addDashboardOptions()`

-### use local storage for remembering dashboard
+### Use local storage for remembering dashboard

-store the dashboard selection, on line XX within the `change` function
+When the user selects the dropdown, we want to store the value in their local storage.
+Add the following within the `addDashboardsOptions` function, after `dashboard_dropdown_parent.addEventListener`:

 ```
 localStorage.setItem('dashboard', (event.target as HTMLSelectElement).value )
 ```

-update the `DOMContentLoaded` function on line XX to include the `getAttribute`
+Replace the `DOMContentLoaded` listener with the following:

 ```js
 document.addEventListener('DOMContentLoaded', ()=> {